zackproser/aws-react-golang-sam-codepipeline/README.md

 The backend leverages the AWS Serverless Application Model (SAM).
 Changes to the backend code are therefore built and delivered via calls to Cloudformation itself.

+### 5. Create the pageripper system count item in DynamoDB

+Log into your AWS account.
+Ensure you are in the correct region where your DynamoDB table was created.

+Manually create a new table item with the following values:

+`url`: `system`,
+`c`:1000

+Going forward, the Lambda app will read and increment this item to track the overall count of usages.

 # Developing the application locally